What Does Mold Smell Like & How Can You Tell?

 Even if we get used to the smell, or think a good cleaning will do the trick the truth is that we cannot pretend it is gone.
 Most homeowners fear the word ‘mold’.
 However, if we understand how mold can impact our home, we would fear more not addressing ‘mold’.
 It is true that mold is hard to get rid of once it is in your home, and that it can lead to structural damage, expensive remediation repairs, and serious health effects.
 However, under the hands of experts (not a DIY project, not a buddy of mine once did this), that smell you smell and mold can be handled and remediated.

 If your home has a musty or moldy smell, it is indicative of moisture coming into the home from your crawl space, basement, or walls/windows.
 Here are some steps to help prevent/correct this issue:

-- Look for sources of moisture under your crawl space (around hvac lines, plumbing, puddled water seeping in from ground).
+- Look for sources of moisture under your crawl space (around HVAC lines, plumbing, puddled water seeping in from the ground).

 So what can be done if any of the above 4 are in disarray, or they look good but the home still smells musty or feels moist or you cannot keep it warm in the colder days?
 Call an expert so they can take 1 or more of the below steps to help you get rid of that smell!

 - Set up a moisture barrier in your crawl space.
-Even if you have existing liner, if it is not the proper thickness or is not neatly tacked to the foundation walls, moisture is coming in to the home.
+Even if you have an existing liner, if it is not the proper thickness or is not neatly tacked to the foundation walls, moisture is coming into the home.